SatoshiNakamotoBitcoin/bitcoin-C/README.md

 # Bitcoin-C

-A complete, ossified implementation of the Bitcoin protocol in pure C.
+Implementation of the Bitcoin protocol in pure C but with 83 bytes instead 10000.

 *Build once.
 Build right.
 Stop.*